yesodweb/yesodweb.com-content/blog/2013/10/pipes-resource-problems.md

 with 50 byte chunks, while pipes is dealing with 50 *line* chunks.
 This distinction is irrelevant for the current discussion, I'm just trying to keep the examples concise by using functions built into the libraries.

+Ignoring any issues of which programs can or cannot be rewritten to work with pipes, the more glaring issue is that pipes makes it easy and natural to write programs which have very detrimental behavior regarding resources.

 ## It's unreliable